streamthoughts/kafka-connect-file-pulse/site/content/en/docs/Archives/v2.0.x/Developer Guide/accessing-data-and-metadata.md

 `{{ '$.'extract_array($.values, 0) }}`

-Note the used of double-quotes to define a substitution expressions
+Note the use of double-quotes to define a substitution expressions

 ## Built-in Functions